ummaromanasama/OiT_Twitter_Bot/README.md

 # OiT_Twitter_Bot_2020

 Overview: In Summer 2020, I had the opportunity to intern with Out in Tech as their Programs and Communications Intern.
 My primary objective was to brainstorm and execute strategies to grow the Out in Tech community.
-The OiT_Twitter_Bot_2020 is a Twitter bot that favorites tweets involving the phrase "outintech".
+The OiT_Twitter_Bot_2020 is a Twitter bot that favorites and replies tweets involving the phrase "outintech".
 Ideally, this would be associated with the Out in Tech Twitter account and deployed onto Heroku.
 Tweets related to Out in Tech would be supported, a ripple effect across Twitter's platform will be created, and additional exposure would be curated.

 Follow Out in Tech on Twitter: https://twitter.com/OutInTech